 Dr. Wolf has maintained an active presence in the community.
 He is a Sponsor and Co-Founder of Adopt a Smile, a donated dental program for adults with disabilities, held multiple political offices including the presidency of his local District Dental Society –and has served on the State Dental Society House of Delegates.
 He is a member of the American Academy of Periodontics, American Dental Association, and Academy of General Dentistry

 He believes that while technical expertise and knowledge are parts of the foundation for success, it’s compassion and personal attention to detail that make his patients feel special and taken care of.
 When you meet Dr. Wolf you will feel the difference.

 He is a yoga enthusiast and balances his professional life by enjoying the arts and outdoors with his children, partner and friends.

 If you’ve ever met our periodontist, Dr. Steve Wolf, you’ll be in good spirits right away because of his infectious laugh and warm personality.
 But beyond his kind demeanor and good sense of humor, Dr. Wolf’s decades of experience practicing in Michigan and California equip him with an expansive knowledge of the periodontal specialty as well as overall dental health and well-being.

-Continue reading to learn everything from the basics of periodontics, the latest in periodontal treatment and the one thing he can’t perform a surgery without.
+Continue reading to learn everything from the basics of periodontics, the latest in periodontal treatment, and the one thing he can’t perform surgery without.

 What separates periodontics from other fields of dentistry?